pomerium/documentation/content/docs/reference/service-urls.md

 ## Authenticate Internal Service URL

-The **Authenticate Internal Service URL** setting is only required for split-service mode deployments where Pomerium can’t access the public Authenticate Service URL.
+The **Authenticate Internal Service URL** setting is only required for split-service mode deployments where Pomerium can't access the public Authenticate Service URL.

 If set, the Authenticate Internal Service URL will be used for communication between other Pomerium services and the authenticate service.